United States invasion of Afghanistan: Battle of Qala-i-Jangi

-On November 25, as Taliban prisoners were moved into Qala-i-Jangi fortress near Mazar-i-Sharif, a few Taliban attacked their Northern Alliance guards.
-This incident triggered a revolt by 600 prisoners, who soon seized the southern half of the fortress, including an armory stocked with AK-47s, RPGs and crew-served weapons.
+On 25 November, as Taliban prisoners were moved into Qala-i-Jangi fortress near Mazar-i-Sharif, a few Taliban attacked their Northern Alliance guards.
+This incident triggered a revolt by 600 prisoners, who soon seized the southern half of the fortress, including an armory stocked with AKMs, RPGs and crew-served weapons.
 Johnny Micheal Spann, one of two CIA SAD operatives at the fortress who had been interrogating prisoners, was killed, marking America's first combat death.

-The other CIA operator, Dave Olson, managed to make contact with CENTCOM, which relayed his request for assistance to SOF troops at a TF Dagger safe house in Mazar-i-Sharif.
+The other CIA operator, Dave Olson, made contact with CENTCOM, which relayed his request for assistance to SOF troops at a TF Dagger safe house in Mazar-i-Sharif.
 The safe house housed members of Delta Force, some Green Berets and a small team from M squadron SBS.
 A quick reaction force was immediately formed from whoever was in the safe house at the time: a headquarters element from 3rd Battalion, 5th SFG, a pair of USAF liaison officers, a handful of CIA SAD operators and the SBS team.
 The 8-man SBS team arrived in Land Rovers and the Green Berets and CIA operatives arrived in minivans and began engaging the prisoners, fighting a pitched battle to suppress the uprising, letting Olson escape.
 The operators then turned their attention to recovering Spann's body.
-Over the course of four days the battle continued, with Green Berets calling in multiple airstrikes on the Taliban prisoners.
+Over four days the battle continued, with Green Berets calling in multiple airstrikes on the Taliban prisoners.
 During one CAS mission a Joint Direct Attack Munition was misdirected and hit the ground close to the Coalition and Northern Alliance positions, wounding five Green Berets and four SBS operators.

 AC-130 gunships kept up aerial bombardments throughout the night.
-The following day (November 27) the siege was broken when Northern Alliance T-55 tanks were brought into the central courtyard to fire shells into several block houses containing Taliban fighters.
-Fighting continued sporadically throughout the week, and the Taliban were finished by Dostrum's Northern Alliance forces.
-The combined Green Beret–SBS team recovered Spann's body on November 26.
+The following day (27 November) the siege was broken when Northern Alliance T-55 tanks were brought into the central courtyard to fire shells into several block houses containing Taliban fighters.
+Fighting continued sporadically throughout the week, and the Taliban were finished by Dostum's Northern Alliance forces.
+The combined Green Beret–SBS team recovered Spann's body on 26 November.

-The revolt ended on December 1 after seven days of fighting.
+The revolt ended on 1 December after seven days of fighting.
 86 Taliban survived out of 1,000 that had been in the prison, and around 50 Northern Alliance soldiers were killed.